What is drug trafficking?

 - Possession of a quantity of a controlled drug that may be inconsistent with personal use

 - Possession of drugs of a high purity level which suggests that they are uncut

 Distribution of drugs is not limited to dealing or selling drugs for profit—the issue of financial gain is primarily relevant for the purposes of establishing the scale and background to the supply chain and for sentencing.
 Drug supply ranges from large-scale commercial trafficking for profit to simply passing a controlled substance from one person to another, i.e. passing a joint between friends.

 Sentencing for drug distribution cases is complicated.
 The court will consider a number of factors including the defendant’s culpability and harm associated with the offence when determining the type and length of any sentence imposed.
-Whether the case is one involving social supply or for financial gain, will be one of the main factors taken into consideration.
+Whether the case is one involving social supply or for financial gain will be one of the main factors taken into consideration.

-Every case is different and the outcome will depend on several factors.
+Every case of possession with intent to distribute is different and the outcome will depend on several factors.
 Due to the complexity of police and NCA investigations this can be a highly complex area of the law, with cases often involving thousands of pages of evidence.
-Expert legal advice is vital to ensure that the evidence is understood.
-It is this evidence that the Police and Prosecution will be relying upon and every piece of evidence will be significant in building the case.
+Expert legal advice is vital in such cases, as it is this evidence that the police and prosecution will be relying upon and every piece of evidence will be significant in building the case.

 What should you do if you are charged with possession with intent to distribute?